kigos21/webino-blogs/README.md

 # Webino Blogs

+## Built with
+ - Typescript
+ - Next.js 13
+ - React
+ - Tailwind

+### Prerequisites
 To get a local copy up and running follow these simple example steps.

-### Prerequisites

 You need to have Node and npm installed.
 You can download [Node.js](https://nodejs.org/en/download) here.